zainaftab2225/zainaftab2225.github.io/_videogames/thelastofus2.md

 The game also does a great job of mixing the themes of the story with it's gameplay.
 In most games, you kill hundreds of NPCs without feeling any remorse.
 In this game, however, every NPC is named and behaves like an actual human being.
 Two NPCs who cross paths may start a conversation.
 They talk to each other and try to flank the player during combat.
 If they find a body, they express sadness and call out the name of that NPC.
 When I heard the name of the people I killed, it made them human to me which I have not seen in any other game.
-So, killing an NPC has weight to it in this game.
+Killing an NPC has weight to it in this game.
 It's a simple touch but quite effective.

 ![image-center](/images/tlou2_review_image_7.jpg){: .align-center}